-Hurricane Laura could bring quick-rising water levels as tides turn, National Weather Service says
+Hurricane Laura closes in: Tropical storm force winds reach Louisiana as rains, incoming tide converge

 Landfall is estimated to occur near the Louisiana-Texas state line late Wednesday night or early Thursday morning

+Tropical storm force winds and heavy rains arrived along Louisiana’s central coastline Wednesday evening as the tide came in, hours ahead of Hurricane Laura’s expected overnight landfall -- predicted to bring a “catastrophic” storm surge.

-A shifting tide and incoming storm surge will send water levels rapidly rising along the Gulf Coast near where Hurricane Laura is expected to make landfall overnight, the National Weather Service warned just before low tide Wednesday evening.
+The shifting tide and incoming storm surge were expected to cause flooding along the Gulf Coast, the National Weather Service warned Wednesday evening.

-As of 6 p.m.
-ET, the Category 4 storm was about 140 miles south of Lake Charles, La., moving northwest at about 15 mph and carrying sustained winds of up to 145 mph, according to the weather service.
+As of 8 p.m.
+ET, the Category 4 storm was just off the southwestern coast of Louisiana, moving north-northwest at 15 mph with maximum sustained winds of 150 mph, according to the weather service.
+The NWS reported possible tornadoes appearing in Laura’s outer bands over southeastern Louisiana and the southwestern corner of Mississippi at 9 p.m.
+ET.

-Landfall is estimated near the Louisiana-Texas state line late Wednesday night or early Thursday morning, with Louisiana Gov. John Bel Edwards estimating it could happen “just after midnight” in an interview on “Your World” Wednesday afternoon.
+Landfall is estimated near the Louisiana-Texas state line late Wednesday night or early Thursday morning, with Louisiana Gov. John Bel Edwards saying it could happen “just after midnight” in an interview on “Your World” Wednesday afternoon.

 HURRICANE LAURA, NOW CATEGORY 4, MAY BRING 'UNSURVIVABLE' STORM SURGE TO TEXAS-LOUISIANA BORDER